 Want to connect Inksprout to your favourite scheduler?
 No problem.
 The Inksprout extension and API integrate right into tools such as Hootsuite, Buffer, Publer, Zoho and more.

 Found something worth sharing?
-The Inksprout Chrome extension is a one-stop-shop for discovery and auto-variations.
+The Inksprout Chrome extension is a one-stop-shop for discovery and auto-variations of social captions.

-Easily add new finds with a single click, and it’ll be ready and waiting for you in Inksprout with a selection of pre-written posts pulled from the body copy.
+Easily add new finds with a single click, and it’ll be ready and waiting for you in Inksprout with a selection of pre-written, suitable captions pulled from the body copy.

 It’s important to note that Inksprout is a new side-project, so I’ll keep checking back as it adds new features.
 Here’s a few things I’d love to see in the future:

 Inksprout’s free plan offers offer unlimited scheduled posts built very limited caption limits and no RSS or Zapier automation.